Priyankakalsi/Lab-work-design-and-analysis-algorithm-/README.md

 # Lab work Design and Analysis Algorithm-
-code implementation in a C++
+code implementation in a C++ language.
-/br
-Problem statements:
 1. Program to check whether a number is prime or not.
 2. Program to search an element from a list using Linear Search.
 3. Program to search an element from a list using Binary Search.